ibm-cloud-docs/vpc/file_storage_vpc_cross_account_share.md

 ### Before you begin
 {: #before-creating-accessor-share-cli}

 Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
-After you install the VPC CLI plug-in, set the target to generation 2 by running the `ibmcloud is target --gen 2` command.
 {: requirement}

-After you install the VPC CLI plug-in, set the target to generation 2 by running the `ibmcloud is target --gen 2` command.

 ### Creating an accessor share without a mount target from the CLI
 {: #fs-create-accessor-share-cli}